 And finally, there is the convenience of having your iPhone automatically connect to your CarPlay system as soon as you boot up your car system.
 There is always the argument of using wireless CarPlay and charging, but for short journeys, as long as your iPhone is mostly charged, it’s not much of an issue to me, and you can use a wireless charger for charging your iPhone on those longer journeys.

 In the box, you get the wireless CarPlay dongle itself, a USB-A to USB-C cable that you plug into the CarPlay USB port in your vehicle, and there’s a small paper manual that contains all the information you need to help you install the dongle and also how to upgrade it.
 The dongle also comes with a 2-year warranty for your peace of mind too.

-Comparing its size and features to other wireless dongles I have reviewed on this channel, its size is pretty close to the CarLinkit 2.0 dongle, and it is bigger than the CarPlay2Air dongle.
+Comparing its size and features to other wireless dongles I have reviewed on this channel, its size is pretty close to the CarLinkit 2.0 dongle.
 Unlike the CarPlay2Air though, its power cable is detachable, which means you can replace it with a longer cable, should you need to, or if its cable becomes faulty or damaged, the dongle itself doesn’t become totally worthless.

 Like the other dongles I’ve covered, there is a female USB-A port on the other end of the dongle.
 This port can be used to pass power through to a connected USB cable for charging your phone or any other device without removing the dongle from the same USB port in your car.
 Ottocast doesn’t advise this port for charging, but it is possible to do so.
 They say this port is for updating (although until March this was all done over the air) and for collecting logs for support.